 - Be honest and straightforward when you tell the insurance company what you can and can't do.
 Cheaters ALWAYS get caught.

 - Be aware that if the insurance company knows when your next doctor's appointment is they will likely be videotaping your trip.
 Don't stop at the mall to shop.

-- Don't post stupid stuff to Facebook and, at the very least, don't let your Facebook page be viewed by everyone.
-Same for Linked-In and YouTube.
+- Don't post stupid stuff to Facebook and, at the very least, update your social media privacy settings.

 Don't think that an experienced long-term disability lawyer can work miracles.
 There's a lot we can do to improve your chances of winning but changing the reality of a video or photo or Facebook comment isn't one of them.